 Kotu Strand, and offers plenty of opportunities

 you want to swim in the sea do first look out for swimming conditions

 warming flags put up by the attendant lifeguards.
-Do not
+Do not attempt

-be much easier to just walk along the shoreline, southwards, or take
+much easier to just walk along the shoreline, southwards, or take

-a taxi to the Golf Course road and make you way down
+a taxi to the Golf Course road and make you way down the small,

-Fajara is first and foremost a residential district, housing
+is first and foremost a residential district, housing prosperous

-of the houses does vary given that people
+families.
+The quality of the houses does vary given that people

 began to settle here many decades ago, and as a result buildings

 amongst the quiet sandy lanes with the occasional corner shop,

 main thoroughfare is the Kairaba